 If any of you have ever asked a technical question in one of the ceramics Facebook groups, you might know what I’m talking about here.
 I posted a photo of my kiln load of cracked pots, and asked what I should do.
 I received exactly 65 comments, each telling me to do one thing or the other.

 Seriously???
 Lower the lithium, add some silica, remove some silica, cristobalite, quartz inversion, change the heating rate, change the cooling rate, don’t open the kiln so soon, compress compress compress!
 I was grateful for everyone trying to help, but it got me nowhere.
 I didn’t know anyone, who should I listen to?
 I was more confused than ever.

 It was a very short time later that I saw a Facebook post for Matt Katz’s very first, online, Intro to Glazes course through Alfred University.
 It was a little pricey ($1000 USD) especially when converted to Canadian dollars, but I did the math and quickly realized how much it was costing me to stay in the dark.

 I signed up and the course completely blew my mind.
 It answered all my questions plus a gazillion questions I hadn’t even thought of.
 That was in 2014.
 I have since taken Matt’s Glazes 2 class, his Clay Bodies class and I’m anxiously awaiting his next course offering.

 Fast forward to the present, thousands of test tiles later.
 I’m going to present to you the research I did on cone 6 glazes, their relationship with Stull’s glaze map and how we can use Stull’s map to predict glaze behaviour at cone 6.

-Hopefully some of you are familiar with Stull’s map.
-If you’re not, I recommend taking one of Matt’s classes.
+Hopefully some of you are familiar with Stull’s chart.
+If you’re not, I recommend taking my online course The Art of Glaze Chemistry.